-- a.
+a.
 Authority.
-See Rule 5c. - b.
+See Rule 5c.

+b.
 Referee.
-The referee or Third Man has the overall responsibility to ensure that the game is controlled by the umpires according to the rules of the HPA.
+The referee or Third Man has the overall responsibility to ensure that the game is controlled by the umpires according to the rules of the APC.
 He will adjudicate, when asked, if the umpires disagree in which event his decision will be final.
-The referee should be in an elevated position on the centreline of the ground away from any distractions.
-He should concentrate on the play and not be drawn into conversation or use a mobile phone. - c.
+The referee should be in an elevated position on the centerline of the ground away from any distractions.
+He should concentrate on the play and not be drawn into conversation or use a mobile phone.

+c.
 Consultation.
 Ideally, the referee should be in contact with at least one of the umpires by radio so that he can inform them, during a break in play, of any significant incident, particularly abusive or dangerous play off the ball.
-In any event, the referee should be able to contact the umpires at the end of each chukka and they should report to the referee at half time so that he can discuss with them the conduct of the game. - d.
+In any event, the referee should be able to contact the umpires at the end of each chukka and they should report to the referee at half time so that he can discuss with them the conduct of the game.

+d.
 Umpires.
-There will normally be two mounted umpires who have the duty to control the game according to the rules of the HPA.
+There will normally be two mounted umpires who have the duty to control the game according to the rules of the APC.
 Should any incident occur which is not provided for in the rules then they have the authority to decide.
-Their decision will be final in all matters but should they disagree they should consult the referee. - e.
+Their decision will be final in all matters but should they disagree they should consult the referee.

+e.
 Professional Umpires.
 The Chief Umpire will appoint Professional Umpires to officiate at matches as laid down but he must inform the Tournament Committee of his choice.
-In the event of any disagreement, his decision is final. - f.
+In the event of any disagreement, his decision is final.

+f.
 One Umpire.
 The Tournament Committee may stipulate in the tournament conditions that there will only be one Umpire or, if this has not been done and in order to get a match started, invite the two Captains to agree to only one.
-When there is only one umpire, there will normally be a referee but he too on occasion may be dispensed with. - g.
+When there is only one umpire, there will normally be a referee but he too on occasion may be dispensed with.

+g.
 Dress.
 Umpires must wear a shirt or jacket with distinctive black and white vertical lines with clean white breeches or jeans and polished brown boots.
 They must wear a hard hat with a chin strap properly fastened and correctly positioned when mounted.
-The host club will normally provide an umpire shirt, whistle, pick up stick and ball bag (already on the umpire pony) for each umpire. - h.
+The host club will normally provide an umpire shirt, whistle, pick up stick and ball bag (already on the umpire pony) for each umpire.

+h.
 Conduct.
 Any referee or umpire or any other official visiting a club of which they are not a member will be subject to the same rules of discipline and behaviour that govern the membership of that club.
-An umpire may not smoke or use a mobile phone during the course of a match and may only drink (non alcoholic) between chukkas nor may any official be under the influence of any illegal stimulant or drug, including any substance listed as such in Annex A to the Regulations (Human Doping). - j.
+An umpire may not smoke or use a mobile phone during the course of a match and may only drink (non alcoholic) between chukkas nor may any official be under the influence of any illegal stimulant or drug, including any substance listed as such in the World Anti Doping Code Prohibited List.
+In January 2010, the WADA Prohibited List was accessible on the internet through the website of the World Anti-Doping Agency (www.wada-ama.org).
+See APC Anti Doping Policy and APC Safety Testing Policy.

+j.
 International Matches.
 Special rules may apply.
-See Annex D paragraph 4.
+See Annex D paragraph 3.